How Living Intentionally Can Improve Your Effectiveness

 The right relationships and ties are known to be an asset in getting access to information, earning promotions and gaining opportunities.
 Effective leaders rely on key networks and trusted partners to get results.

-“There is great power in the choosing,” adds Santana.
+“There is great power in the choosing, in leading with more intentionality,” adds Santana.

-The Women’s Leadership Experience (WLE) is a multi-phase learning and networking opportunity for experienced managers.
+The Women’s Leadership Experience (WLE) is an opportunity for experienced managers to choose how to take the next step as a leader — in ways that get the results for them and for their organizations.
 It begins and ends with short, face-to-face sessions with peers and specialized facilitators and coaches.
 In between, women work on challenges and goals, engage with coaches, and refine their personal leadership strategy.